Last updated: July 26, 2024

 The posting of preprints in dedicated venues has risen in recent years as a solution to scholarly publishing delays.
 Preprinting is now a widely accepted and encouraged practice that does not create copyright hurdles or duplicate publication issues with the majority of scientific journals and platforms.

 Qeios not only encourages the posting of preprints in venues of the authors' choice, but offers a preprinting possibility itself, with a unique set of benefits.
-Researchers can upload their preprints at https://www.qeios.com/article-submission-form and get them automatically posted on qeios.com within 1 business day.
-While on Qeios, preprints have a chance to get invited expert feedback from dozens of peers all over the globe, and the authors can amend them with no limits.
-This helps further increase the visibility of the posted research and the acceptance for publication by the authors' preferred journals — in fact, the peer feedback received on Qeios can be considered by journal editors at submission, speeding up the publication process.
+Researchers can submit their papers at https://www.qeios.com/article-submission-form and get them posted as preprints on qeios.com within 1 business day.
+While on Qeios, preprints have a chance to receive both spontaneous and invited expert feedback from dozens of peers all over the globe, and the authors can amend them with no limits.
+This helps increase their visibility and enhance the acceptance for publication by the authors' preferred journals — in fact, the peer feedback received on Qeios can be considered by journal editors at submission, speeding up the publication process.
+Most importantly, at the authors' discretion, a Qeios preprint can be published as a regular journal article—known as the Version of Record—on qeios.com, subject to the Qeios' Peer Review policies.

 Archiving and Preservation